aasimsani/ml_project_template/README.md

 **GPU driver/ tensorflow-gpu issues**
-1. Check which GPU you have
+1. Check which GPU you have on the machine and [make sure it's supported](https://developer.nvidia.com/cuda-gpus)
+2. Install CUDA if you don't have it installed the best way to do this is to just do ```conda install tensorflow-gpu``` and it should take care of itself.
-2. Check if you have installed the correct version of tensorflow-gpu for the drivers + CUDA installed
+3.If the above doesn't work check if you have installed the correct version of [tensorflow-gpu for installed CUDA drivers](https://www.tensorflow.org/install/source#gpu). ```nvidia-smi```
+4. Check which version of GPU drivers are needed for the GPU and the supported CUDA versions for the drivers from [here](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
-3. Check if you also have the right version of CUDA installed for tensorflow-gpu
+5. When you have found the right version follow this [guide](https://medium.com/@exesse/cuda-10-1-installation-on-ubuntu-18-04-lts-d04f89287130) and replace the CUDA driver files in the commands with the right versions.
-4. If nothing works try a pre-built VM template on the cloud
+5. If nothing works try a pre-built VM template on the cloud